Band on the Run: Critical reception

 Upon its release, Band on the Run received mostly favourable reviews.
-Rodriguez writes that, after the disappointment of McCartney's previous work since the Beatles, "It was exactly the record fans and critics had long hoped he would make".
+Rodriguez writes that, after the disappointment of McCartney's post-Beatles work, "It was exactly the record fans and critics had long hoped he would make."
+Many described it as McCartney's best post-Beatles work yet.

-In a combined review of Band on the Run and Starr's concurrently released Ringo album, Charles Shaar Murray of the NME wrote: "The ex-Beatle least likely to re-establish his credibility and lead the field has pulled it off with a positive master-stroke of an album entitled Band On The Run."
-In addition to praising McCartney for using synthesizer "like an instrument, and not like an electric whoopee cushion", Shaar Murray concluded: "Band On The Run is a great album.
+In a combined review of Band on the Run and Starr's concurrently released Ringo album, Charles Shaar Murray of the NME wrote: "The ex-Beatle least likely to re-establish his credibility and lead the field has pulled it off with a positive master-stroke of an album entitled Band on the Run."
+In addition to praising McCartney for using synthesiser "like an instrument, and not like an electric whoopee cushion", Shaar Murray concluded: "Band on the Run is a great album.
 If anybody ever puts down McCartney in your presence, bust him in the snoot and play him this.
 He will thank you for it afterwards."
+Sounds magazine's Steve Peacock praised Band on the Run as a "brilliant and completely uninhibited album" that surpasses all of McCartney's post-Beatles work "in terms of creativity and awareness".
+Jon Landau of Rolling Stone described the album as, "with the possible exception of John Lennon's Plastic Ono Band, the finest record yet released by any of the four musicians who were once called the Beatles".
+Rolling Stone named Band on the Run one of the Best Albums of 1973.